-"Co-Living Housing" is a residential development with sleeping units that are independently rented and lockable and provide living and sleeping space, in which residents share kitchen facilities with other sleeping units in the building.
+"Co-Living Housing" means a residential development with sleeping units that are independently rented and lockable and provide living and sleeping space, in which residents share kitchen facilities with other sleeping units in the building.

-17.08.090 Commission.
+17.08.090 Commission or planning commission.

-"Commission" means the city planning commission.
+"Commission" or "planning commission" means the city planning commission of the city.